Skip to content

 Sign up for Cognism's demand generation newsletter

-With repurposing, you take existing content and transform it to suit whichever channel or platform you’re publishing it on.
+With repurposing, you take existing content and transform it to suit whichever distribution channel or platform you’re publishing it on.

 1. Increases reach

-By sharing content across channels, more and more people will see and share your posts.
-This leads to better brand awareness, more reach and a wider audience.
+By sharing content across your different social media channels, more and more people will see and share your posts.

-Think about this:
+Think about it this way:

 2. Reduces costs

-No matter the size of your organisation, repurposing content can help reduce the costs associated with content creation.
+No matter the size of your organisation, repurposing can help reduce the costs associated with content creation.

 3. Saves time

-That's a win-win in anyone's book.
+That’s a win-win in anyone’s book!

 4. Supports SEO